 OUR THOUGHTS ON “AUDRIE & DAISY”

-Last Friday, Netflix released its new documentary “Audrie & Daisy” which investigates two cases of sexual assault at two different U.S. high schools.
+Last Friday, Netflix released its new documentary “Audrie & Daisy” which investigates two cases of title ix sexual assault at two different U.S. high schools.
 After their assault, both girls were subject to bullying on social media.
 Tragically, Audrie died by suicide following her rape (which was photographed by boys in the room and shared among her classmates).
 Daisy’s attempt to see her rapist prosecuted for his crimes encountered multiple roadblocks and she struggles throughout the film to find peace.

 We watched “Audrie & Daisy” this week.
 Here are our thoughts about what we as society can learn from the film: